RoshaniBarochia/ImageVideoActivity/README.md

 # ImageVideoActivity
-//sign in for google account with google drive acess
+-sign in for google account with google drive acess

-//get all images and video from device and upload in google Drives
+-get all images and video from device and upload in google Drives

-//show all images of google drive
+-show all images of google drive

-//signout feature of google
+-signout feature of google